RPallas92/PromisedArchitectureKit/README.md

     }
 ```

 So, the presenter will compute the next state, and will send it to the view.
 The view will draw itself accordingly.

+**Warning:**

+**Always pass the update UI function to the System as a function that does not retain the view.
+Otherwise you will have a memory leak.
+In the examples, we send the view's updateUI using weak self.**

 ## What the library does under the hood?